code1999king/Personal-Finance-Tracker-Project/ReadMe.md

 ## Overview
-**Personal Finance Tracker** is a simple desktop application, helps individuals to manage and track their balance and financial transactions.
+**Personal Finance Tracker** is a simple desktop application, helps individuals manage and track their balance and financial transactions.

 ---